Uvacoder/ttt-abc-daily-dev-tips/src/pages/posts/git-basics-help-my-case-sensitive-filename-changes-dont-commit.md

 ## Handling multiple case-sensitive file changes

-If you happen to do changes on more than one file, you can use option one to do all of them by hand.
+If you do changes on more than one file, you can use option one to do all of them by hand.

 Or you can follow the following steps.